cnlohr/rtgz-tinf-util/README.md

 # rtgz and tinf_sf.h

-tinfl (deflate decompressor) geared for very embedded environments, with single-file-header + tool for working with raw deflate/inflate blobs, like gzip/zlib, but without a haeder.
+tinfl (deflate decompressor) geared for very embedded environments, with single-file-header with streamable data support + tool (`rtgz`) for working with raw deflate/inflate blobs, like gzip/zlib, but without a file header.
+Useful for working with compressed inflate/deflate blobs.

-Comes with rtgz, a raw deflate/inflate tool for reading/writing.

 Usage: